Housing is fundamental to achieving economic stability, better health outcomes, and thriving families and communities.

 The United States is facing a lead crisis on a national scale — and it’s harming low-income children of color the most.

-A proposed rule would upend the longstanding legal standard of disparate impact.
+Shriver Center & Legal Impact Network members lend voices to stop this proposed rule to upend the longstanding legal standard of disparate impact.

 Eviction filings hamper tenants' ability to find a new home, regardless of the outcome of the case.